 When your peer-to-peer fundraiser eventually comes to a close, your team should:

-• Thank everyone for their generous contributions.
-Send thank you notes to donors for giving their hard-earned money to support your cause, and do the same for participants who took the time to make your campaign successful.
-Let everyone know how much you ended up raising.
+- Thank everyone for their generous contributions.
+Send tailored thank-you notes to donors for giving their hard-earned money to support your cause.
+Try to greet them by name, reference their specific contribution, and note how it will impact your nonprofit.
+Do the same for the participants who took the time to make your campaign successful.
+Once the campaign wraps up, let everyone know how much you raised.

-Remember, one of the main benefits of hosting peer-to-peer fundraisers is to multiply your nonprofit’s reach.
+Remember, one of the main benefits of hosting peer-to-peer fundraisers is to grow your reach and supporter base.
 Following up right after your campaign enables you to kick new relationships off on the right foot and solidify existing relationships with those who already support your cause.

 What Are Some Fundamental Peer-to-Peer Fundraising Strategies?